pytest-dev/pytest/doc/en/skipping.rst

     def test_function():
         ...

 This test will run but no traceback will be reported when it fails.
-Instead terminal reporting will list it in the "expected to fail" (``XFAIL``) or "unexpectedly passing" (``XPASS``) sections.
+Instead, terminal reporting will list it in the "expected to fail" (``XFAIL``) or "unexpectedly passing" (``XPASS``) sections.